faye/faye-websocket-ruby/README.md

 The `EventSource` object exposes the following properties:

-* <b>`url`</b> is a string containing the URL the client used to create the EventSource.
+- **`url`** is a string containing the URL the client used to create the EventSource.
-* <b>`last_event_id`</b> is a string containing the last event ID received by the client.
+- **`last_event_id`** is a string containing the last event ID received by the client.
 You can use this when the client reconnects after a dropped connection to determine which messages need resending.

 When you initialize an EventSource with `Faye::EventSource.new`, you can pass configuration options after the `env` parameter.
 Available options are:

-* <b>`:headers`</b> is a hash containing custom headers to be set on the EventSource response.
+- **`:headers`** is a hash containing custom headers to be set on the EventSource response.
-* <b>`:retry`</b> is a number that tells the client how long (in seconds) it should wait after a dropped connection before attempting to reconnect.
+- **`:retry`** is a number that tells the client how long (in seconds) it should wait after a dropped connection before attempting to reconnect.
-* <b>`:ping`</b> is a number that tells the server how often (in seconds) to send 'ping' packets to the client to keep the connection open, to defeat timeouts set by proxies.
+- **`:ping`** is a number that tells the server how often (in seconds) to send 'ping' packets to the client to keep the connection open, to defeat timeouts set by proxies.
 The client will ignore these messages.

 For example, this creates a connection that allows access from any origin, pings every 15 seconds and is retryable every 10 seconds if the connection is broken: